tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 * Have any of you heard the term "hot" or "cold" wallets before?

-* Let's clarify a bit on what these mean.
+* Let's clarify what these mean.

 Continue through the slideshow until:

 ![hardware wallet](https://image.shutterstock.com/image-photo/cryptocurrency-hardware-wallet-on-laptop-600w-1114321721.jpg)

 * This is a hardware wallet.
 It looks like a USB drive, right?
-Instead of storing files, what this device does is store your private keys.
+Instead of storing files, this device stores your private keys.
 It can also sign transactions with those keys.

-* Does anyone know why this is more secure than using our mnemonics like we have been?
+* Does anyone know why this is more secure than using our mnemonics?

   * **Answer:** The hardware wallet never outputs the private keys once they are generated the first time.

-* Essentially, what this means is that this device will give you one, and only one opportunity to write down your mnemonic phrase.
+* Essentially, what this means is that this device will give you one, and only one, opportunity to write down your mnemonic phrase.
  After that, the device will never output the private keys again.
 You can only use it to restore or generate a mnemonic.

 * You are effectively asking the device to sign a transaction that you send to it over USB.